What It Looks Like

 What changes the structure is the decision to make process ownership real: to give the people who understand the system the authority to describe it, maintain the description, and be held to what it says.
 That decision has always been available.
 The organisations described in this book have declined it because it requires moving authority from the people who control the narrative to the people who understand the system, and the people who control the narrative are generally the ones who would need to authorise the transfer.

-The gap between organisations that can describe themselves and those that cannot is not staying where it is.
-It compounds.
-An organisation with explicit process ownership and machine-readable contracts can deploy AI against its own operations: continuous reconciliation, anomaly detection, automated compliance verification, synthesis across units.
-An organisation without those structural preconditions cannot, regardless of how much it spends on models, platforms, or transformation programmes.
-The first organisation gets faster every quarter.
-The second falls further behind every quarter.
-The arithmetic does not require a forecast.
-It requires only that the reader observe the rate at which AI capability is improving, and note that every improvement multiplies the advantage of structural coherence and multiplies the cost of structural incoherence by the same factor.
+The gap between organisations that can describe themselves and those that cannot compounds rather than staying where it is.
+An organisation with explicit process ownership and machine-readable contracts can deploy AI against its own operations: continuous reconciliation, anomaly detection, synthesis across units.
+An organisation without those preconditions cannot, regardless of how much it spends on models, platforms, or transformation programmes, so the first gets faster every quarter while the second falls further behind.
+Every improvement in AI capability multiplies the advantage of structural coherence and the cost of structural incoherence by the same factor, which is the same compounding described in Chapter 13, applied to the market rather than the balance sheet.

 ...